deleeuwd/gptcache-cost-aware/benchmark/EVICTION_BENCH.md

 - `isSimilar` (bool): include both original (`o`) and similar (`s`) prompts as separate entries
 - `isShuffled` (bool): shuffle final workload
 - `repeated` (int): how many extra copies to create per base prompt (controls repetition)
+- `random_extra` (int): number of extra random items added to the workload (default: -1, auto-calculated)
+- `seed` (int): optional random seed to make the loader deterministic (recommended for reproducible benchmarks)

 ## Where to find/edit mock data

 - `benchmark/mock_data_short.json` — short prompts used by default
 - `benchmark/mock_data_long.json` — longer prompts used for the `*-long` workloads

 To add new prompts, append entries to either JSON file.
 Each entry has the shape: